 Since the animals are rotated frequently, they might not be in the same spot as they were the last time you visited.
 We therefore encourage you to explore the farm each time you visit!

 Pork, lamb, and wool products are sold from the Visitor Center.

 Produce: You-Pick Berries

 The farm also offers visitors you-pick blueberries and raspberries.
 The berries grow during the summer months, and in the next coming seasons will we have blackberries and fall varieties.
 Call ahead to see if the berries are ripe, bring your own containers, or stop by the Visitor Center to borrow a pint or quart container.
 Berries are sold by the pound.

-- Grass-fed animals have higher Omega 3 content in meat, making it more heart-healthy for us to eat;
+- Grass-fed animals have higher Omega 3 fatty acid content in muscle tissue, making it more heart-healthy for human consumers;

-- Greatly lowers feed costs, allowing MFFC to raise high quality meat at a lower cost.
+- Feed costs are greatly reduced, enabling MFFC to raise high quality meat at a lower cost.